Silent Era Information*Progressive Silent Film List*Lost Films*People*Theatres

 Ratings (1-10): video: 8 / audio: 9 / additional content: 7 / overall: 8.

-One of the burning questions we asked on the announcement of this Blu-ray Disc edition was, “Since Kino has already released the best-looking edition of Three Ages we know of, why do they need another Blu-ray Disc release?”
+One of the burning questions we asked on the announcement of this Blu-ray Disc edition produced by Lobster Films, Paris, was, “Since Kino has already released the best-looking edition of Three Ages we know of, why do they need another Blu-ray Disc release?”
 Perhaps this new edition would be an improvement on their 2009 disc?
 Well, fortunately, this is the case.
 The 35mm source print utilized for this release is very-good to excellent but, it needs to be noted, it is a European release print comprised of alternate angles and alternate takes when compared to the American release print utilized for the 2009 Kino Blu-ray Disc noted below.
 There is some residual print wear but some digital clean-up has been performed to remove speckling with some image flickering still present.
 The 2K scan is made-up more of black pointilistic dots than of continuous greytones.
 The results can look sharper than the 2009 Kino BD edition when the picture is in motion but it is evident in still frames as overemphasizing film grain for the sake of image sharpness.
 Also, each film in this edition is available on its own disc, which means that there is no compressing the video to fit two films on one disc — a definite plus.

 We don’t recommend that collectors replace their 2009 Kino Blu-ray Disc edition with this release but, instead, we recommend this as the best home video release of the European release version of Three Ages.